George Bell (painter): Teaching

 George Bell gave classes for students including Eric Thake, Clive Stephen, Sybil Craig and Madge Freeman at his house in Selborne Rd, Toorak from 1922.
 Ten years later, as well as still giving some private lessons at his home in Toorak, he and Arnold Shore opened the Bell-Shore School at 443 Bourke Street, Melbourne, which became a centre of modern art in Melbourne.
 Their students over the years included Russell Drysdale, Sali Herman, Bill Salmon, Peter Purves Smith, Yvonne Atkinson, Frances Derham, Geoff Jones and Alan Sumner.

 In his teaching Bell adapted from the tradition of Raphael, whose art teaching elevated life drawing and the study of composition, by incorporating contemporary ideas of the 1820s English theorists Roger Fry and Clive Bell, the contemporary French artists André Lhote and Amédée Ozenfant and, after he undertook an extended study trip to England in 1934-5, particularly the Ideas of his friend Iain MacNab, a minor British modernist, with whom he travelled to Spain with in 1935.
 He visited the Tate galleries and the New English Art Club.

 When Bell returned from Europe, Shore departed their partnership in 1936.
 Having assimilated Post-Impressionism, particularly the spatial experiments of Cezanne, and new approaches to painting in England he innovated approaches in his own work to form, spatial construction and modelling through conscientious drawing.

 Bell continued teaching at the school until 1939 when it was relocated once again to his house.
-Students in this later period included Ian Armstrong, Barbara Brash, Rod Clarke, Jack Courier, Justin Gill, Leonard French, Mary Macqueen, Anne Montgomery, Guelda Pyke, Harry Rosengrave, Rosemary Ryan, David Strachan and Fred Williams.
+Students in this later period included Ian Armstrong, Barbara Brash, Rod Clarke, Jack Courier, Justin Gill, Leonard French, Mary Macqueen, Anne Montgomery, Guelda Pyke, Harry Rosengrave, Rosemary Ryan, Dorothy and Clive Stephen, David Strachan and Fred Williams.

 Adrian Lawlor, Vic O'Connor, Albert Tucker, Sam Atyeo, William Frater, Isabel Tweddle, Mary Cecil Allen, Moya Dyring, Danila Vassilieff, Lina Bryans and Basil Burdett frequented the school as associates or casual students.

 Bell taught his students that creativity and ideas can only be articulated coherently through technique, which might be acquired only through effort and perseverance.
 His teaching over forty years was influential and it is that for which he is best remembered.